Freenove/Freenove_Basic_Starter_Kit_for_ESP32/docs/source/fnk0061/codes/C/27_2_Bluetooth.rst

 Sketch
 ======================================

-Sketch_Bluetooth_Control_LED
+Sketch_13.3_Bluetooth_Control_LED
 --------------------------------------------

 .. image:: ../_static/imgs/27_Bluetooth/Chapter27_29.png
     :align: center

 Compile and upload code to ESP32.
-The operation of the APP is the same as 13.1, you only need to change the sending content to "led_on" and "led_off" to operate LEDs on the ESP32-WROVER.
+The operation of the APP is the same as 27.1, you only need to change the sending content to "led_on" and "led_off" to operate LEDs on the ESP32-WROVER.

 Data sent from mobile APP: